YSSF8/ChatGPT-Direct-HTML/README.md

 - **HTML Snippet Detection**: Scans the chat for HTML snippets.
 - **HTML Snippet Preview**: Allows users to preview HTML snippets in a separate, sandboxed iframe.
 - **Freely executing codes for comparison**: You can freely execute lots of codes, get lots of popups to compare them to each other.
+- **Highlighting**: Hover over a snippet in the snippet finder, its original reference will be highlighted.

 ## Authorship